Agelenopsis pennsylvanica: Microbe Studies

 Additionally, Parks and colleagues found that two common soil bacteria – D. nishinomiyaensis and S. saprophyticus – were associated with over a 10-fold decrease in spiders’ foraging aggressiveness toward prey.
 Spiders that were exposed to these two bacteria took 60 seconds longer to attack their prey.
 The mechanism used by these bacteria that causes a delay in spider predatory behavior is still unknown.
 However, the reduction in foraging aggressiveness can have fitness consequences for the individual in situ.
-Individuals who plague these bacteria are less likely to capture prey.
+Individuals infected with these bacteria are less likely to capture prey.
 The bodily entrance pathway for this cuticular bacteria could leave the spider vulnerable with a compromised immune system.

 Physiology

 In 1976, James E. Carrel and R. D. Heathcote studied the heart rate in spiders and how it was influenced by body size and foraging energetics.
 In spiders, the heart is sensitive to locomotory activity, unlike other organisms.
 The blood serves both mechanical and respiratory functions.
 Blood is used as a hydrostatic fluid to extend the spider's appendages – compounded by extensor muscles in some leg joints.
 The antagonistic musculature common in other groups (e.g., insect, crustaceans, and vertebrates) is incomplete in spiders.
 Spiders present a neurogenic heartbeat.
 Understanding the relationship between the heartbeat and the size of the spider may help to explain their predatory or sedentary behavior.
 James E. Carrel and R. D. Heathcote found that in web weaver spiders – Filistata hibernalis, Argiope aurantia, Eriophora sp., Neoscona arabesca, and Agelenopsis pennsylvanica – there is a negative relationship between body weight and heart rate.
 These spiders weigh as much as jumping spiders, but their heart rates resemble the tarantula's heart rate.
 This suggests that there is an energy-conserving adaptation in which these spiders invest little effort in prey capture and, consequently, feed only occasionally.